 We are in search of another board member!
 We are accepting applications for an open position on the Academy’s Board of Directors.
 Interested individuals should contact Stan Rathbun, board liaison, at firstname.lastname@example.org.

-Heidi Kejonen, mother of 3 children attending MMAEC, works as a Life Insurance specialist at Gerber Life Insurance.
+Heidi is a mother of 3 children attending MMAEC, and works as a Life Insurance specialist at Gerber Life Insurance.
 She has been licensed for and worked in the life and health insurance field for 15 years.
-She believes in the power of the montessori education and was excited to see a tuition free option for West Michigan children.
+She believes in the power of the Montessori education and was excited to see a tuition-free option for West Michigan children.
 She has organized several charity events to raise money for Camp Anew, a camp for grieving children.
 Heidi believes in the power of positive thinking and the benefits of a great attitude towards life.
 She enjoys watching her boys play sports and her daughter dance.
 She also enjoys motorcycle riding and cooking with her husband of 10 years.